Time's Arrow (BoJack Horseman)

 "Time's Arrow" is the eleventh and penultimate episode of the fourth season of the American animated television series BoJack Horseman, and the 47th episode overall.
 It was written by Kate Purdy and directed by Aaron Long, and was released in the United States, along with the rest of season four, via Netflix on September 8, 2017.
 Matthew Broderick, Majandra Delfino, and Wendie Malick provide voices in guest appearances in the episode.

-The episode follows a non-linear structure, looking at the life of BoJack Horseman's mother, Beatrice, and her battle with dementia and deteriorating health.
+The episode follows a non-linear structure, looking at the life of BoJack Horseman's mother, Beatrice, through the lens of her dementia and deteriorating health.

 In February 2018, "Time's Arrow" won the Writers Guild of America Award for Television: Animation at the 70th WGA Awards.